mit-quest/education/cloud/Satori/README.md

 In Satori, there is also no concept of buckets or VM instances.
 All users files are stored on a shared filesystem, which you can access through a file browser or ssh.
 To do non-computational tasks, you run commands on a login node.
 For anything more, you can request an interactive job to access a shell on a compute node or submit a batch script to run background compute tasks.

+If you run out of storage space in your home directory, you can write to Satori admin and ask that it be expanded.

 <br>

 [Back to Cloud](../README.md)